-- Sec.
-49. Repatriation Expenses; Advance and Recovery.
-The repatriation expenses that shall be borne by or charged to the shipowner or the manning agency concerned shall include: - 4 (a) Basic pay and allowances from the moment the seafarers leave the ship until 5 they reach the repatriation destination; - 6 (b) Accommodation and food during the journey to the repatriation destination; - 7 (c) Transportation charges, the normal mode of transport should be by air; - 8 (d) Deployment cost of the principal; and

-9 (e) Immigration fees, fines, and penalties.
+Sec.
+49. Repatriation Expenses; Advance and Recovery. - The repatriation expenses that shall be borne by or charged to the shipowner or the manning agency concerned shall include:

+- a) Basic pay and allowances from the moment the seafarers leave the ship until - a) they reach the repatriation destination;

+- b) Accommodation and food during the journey to the repatriation destination; - 9 c) Transportation charges, the normal mode of transport should be by air; - d) Deployment cost of the principal; and - e) Immigration fees, fines, and penalties.